AnYa-international/Microsoft-365-Security/Office/README.md

 ## WinAPI ProxyDll.xlsm
 This Excel document contains a VBA macro that uses a custom DLL called ProxyDll.dll to call the Windows API function MessageBox.
 The DLL exports a single function called "ProxyMessageBox" that takes the same arguments as the MessageBox function and simply passes them on.

+## Action.pptx
+This PowerPoint document contains an Action to execute the Calculator (calc.exe) application.